Fig Tree Ministries

 Before anything was documented in writing, how did the disciples and the early church communicate the message of the "Good News"?

-In today's lesson, we will delve into the book of Acts and examine what biblical scholars consider to be the initial proclamation of the "Good News" concerning God's kingdom reign.
+In today's lesson, we will dive into the book of Acts and examine what biblical scholars consider to be the initial proclamation of the "Good News" concerning God's kingdom reign.

 We examine Peter's speech in Acts 10:34-43 to help us comprehend the original proclamation of the "Good News" in the Greco-Roman world.